 The northwest Indian Ocean (NWIO) is unique compared with the other two basin-scale oceans (Pacific and Atlantic Ocean) because the dominant characteristics are monsoon driven (Schott and McCreary Jr., 2001; Schott et al., 2009).
-The seasonal monsoon forces the coastal current back and forth and generates the Somalia Current, which is always marked as the strongest

-- 15 current in the real ocean (as strong as $3.5 \text{ m s}^{-1}$ ).
-Moreover, the monsoon is so strong to change the pattern of basin-scale circulation.
-The monsoon builds up a dominant meridional current in the NWIO, which changing the form of the customary zonal current (as in the Pacific and Atlantic Oceans) into the meridional current.
+The seasonal monsoon forces the coastal current back and forth and generates the renewed Somalia Current, which is always marked as the strongest current in the real ocean (as strong as 3.5 m s-1).
+Moreover, the monsoon builds up a meridional current in the NWIO, which changing the form of the customary zonal current (as in the Pacific and Atlantic Oceans) into the meridional current.
 NWIO is also famous for its role in the so-called Indian Ocean Dipole (IOD; Saji et al., 1999; Webster et al., 1999; Han et al., 2014; Chen et al., 2015), which represents the zonal gradient of sea surface temperature (SST) in the Indian Ocean (IO).
-As a basin-wide signal, the IOD is closely related - 20 to the IO-adjacent climate (Li and Han, 2015).
+As a basin-wide signal, the IOD is closely related to the IO-adjacent climate (Li and Han, 2015).
 Some studies also emphasized the distinct meso- and submeso-scale air-sea interactions in the NWIO (Vecchi et al., 2004).